 If you can't find what you're looking for, please contact our sales team

-Lajos Papp (1935–2019), the internationally famous composer, pianist, and music pedagogue, contributed a total of 27 publications to the Editio Musica Budapest catalog.
-Papp’s well-known Piano ABC, as well as publications that he wrote for chamber ensembles and other instruments, are appreciated by music teachers and pupils worldwide.
+Lajos Papp (1935–2019), the internationally famous composer, pianist, and music pedagogue, contributed several publications to the Editio Musica Budapest catalog.
+Papp’s well-known Piano ABC, as well as pedagogical pieces that he wrote for other instruments and chamber ensembles, are appreciated by music teachers and pupils worldwide.

 Lajos Papp was born into a music-loving family.
 He studied at the music conservatory in Debrecen and went on to receive his diploma in music composition and conducting from the Liszt Academy in Budapest in 1960.

-He started his professional career as a piano and music theory teacher, and therefore he soon began to focus his interests on music pedagogy.
+He started his professional career as a piano and music theory teacher, and from there he soon began to focus his interests on music pedagogy.
 At the beginning of his career, he took part in the development of various teaching resources and learning materials.
 In 1963, he was asked to compose the mandatory piece for the International Cello Competition in Budapest.
-The cello further inspired his first large-scale work, the Cello Concerto, which was premiered at the Liszt Academy in March 1965.
+The cello further inspired his first large-scale work, his cello concerto, which was premiered at the Liszt Academy in March 1965.
 According to critics, Papp first found his own voice as a composer upon writing his Dialogo per pianoforte ed orchestra.